gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-instanced-drawing.md

 Note that the feature is an optional extension in WebGL1 but is apparently [available in pretty much all browsers and devices](https://webglstats.com/webgl/extension/ANGLE_instanced_arrays).

-First let's make an example that runs multiple instances of the same thing.
+First let's make an example that draws multiple instances of the same thing.

 Starting with code *similar* to what we ended up with at